Nutterules/ZettelKasten/400 Projects/Comms Blog Post/Discrimination due to Algorithm Use.md

 - How do we ensure that the algorithms that we develop and use are actually fair?
 - How do we deal with uncomfortable outcomes from these algorithms?
 What do we do if they clash with societal ideals around diversity of workforce
 - Could these algorithms be 'gamed'? if one has a knowledge of the key terms it's looking for then they can much more easily get their resume selected irrespective of actual expeirence.
-A human would much more easily notice trite and cliched terms whereas an algorithm search for terms
+A human would much more easily notice trite and cliched terms whereas an algorithm search for terms of course wouldn't.

 ```